 The Establishment Grant is a one-off payment to carers of someone else's child to help with the costs when a child first comes into their care, such as a bed, bedding and clothing.

-Who can get it
+Who can get it?

 You'll automatically receive an Establishment Grant when you get Unsupported Child's Benefit or Orphan's Benefit.